infofabrik/reportserver-samples/README.md

 * Script report: can be used for generating reports via script.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Reporting/).
 * Script datasource: can be used for producing datasources and showing any kind of data via scripts.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Datasources/).

 Note that script reports and script datasources can be scheduled via report scheduling.
-Details here: [here](https://reportserver.net/en/guides/user/chapters/Scheduling/) and [here](https://reportserver.net/en/guides/admin/chapters/Scheduling-of-Reports/).
+Details [here](https://reportserver.net/en/guides/user/chapters/Scheduling/) and [here](https://reportserver.net/en/guides/admin/chapters/Scheduling-of-Reports/).

 ReportServer Homepage: https://reportserver.net